Fixed Dental Bridges

 At Sinick Family Dental, we want you to be happy with your teeth again.
 That means being able to eat and smile like you used to.

 When you are missing a tooth, the teeth around it begin to move.
 As this movement continues, it will become even harder to keep the area clean and chewing comfortably will become increasingly difficult.
 The tooth opposing the space will also begin to come down into the empty space, which could mean you may lose that tooth as well.

 There are several different ways to replace a missing tooth.
 For decades, a dental bridge has been the best option for replacing a missing tooth.
 A bridge is permanent, which means you won’t have to worry about it coming out when you take a bite of a sandwich at a restaurant.

 We know that eating is one of the most enjoyable things that we do.
 Sharing meals with friends or family can be some of the most memorable times of our lives.
-Dr. Sinick wants you to be able to enjoy those times and not have to worry about keeping your teeth in your mouth.
+Drs.
+Jessica and Christopher Sinick wants you to be able to enjoy those times and not have to worry about keeping your teeth in your mouth.

 Making a Bridge

 A bridge uses the teeth on the sides of the empty space as support for the artificial tooth.
 This is just like the bridges that you drive your car over.
 They have supports on both sides and the bridge in the middle that “floats” in midair.

 The way we create the supports for the bridge is to prepare the teeth on either side of the space for crowns.
 The replacement tooth that fits into the empty space is fused to the supports on each side.
 This makes one solid piece that will then be cemented to the support teeth.